FC Dynamo Kyiv: Football in occupation and Start: 1941–1943

 In February 1943, following an attack by partisans or a conflict between the prisoners and administration, one-third of the prisoners at Syrets were killed in reprisal, including Ivan Kuzmenko, Oleksiy Klymenko, and goalkeeper Mykola Trusevych.
 Three of the other players – Makar Honcharenko, Fedir Tyutchev, and Mykhailo Sviridovskiy – who were in a work squad in the city that day, were arrested a few days later or, according to other sources, escaped and hid in the city until it was liberated.

+Soviet war propaganda used the history of "Start" for mobilization purposes, claiming that the whole team had been executed by a firing squad in the summer of 1942 for defeating an All-Star team from the German armed forces by 5–1.
+The actual story, as recounted by Y. Kuznetsov, is considerably more complex.
+The match has subsequently came to be known in the Soviet media as "The Death Match", becoming part of the post-Soviet myth of the Great Patriotic War.
 The story inspired three films: the 1961 Hungarian film drama Two Half Times in Hell, the 1981 American film Escape to Victory, and the 2012 Russian film Match.

-Road to the first championship title: 1944–1963
+Road to the first championship title: 1944–1961

 Only on 2 May 1944, after the return of the Soviet regime, a friendly match between Dynamo Kyiv and Spartak Moscow took place at the Dynamo Stadium.
 From the pre-war (World War II) team there remained Anton Idzkovsky, Mykola Makhynia, Petro Laiko, Pavlo Vinkovatov, Mykola Balakin, Kostyantyn Kalach, including those who participated in the 1942 matches Makar Honcharenko and former Lokomotyv Kyiv players Volodymyr Balakin, Vasyl Sukharev.

 In the first post-war years, all those who remained in the team were already quite old to play on the first team.
 Although in those years Dynamo Kyiv was joined by a whole group of younger footballers from Transcarpathian clubs (Vasyl Hodnychak, Ernest Yust, Zoltan Dyerfi, Zoltan Senhetovskyi, Mykhailo Koman, Dezyderiy Tovt and others), the team still could not really compete with other clubs, who endured the war better.
 In 1945, Dynamo took the penultimate place in the championship, and in 1946, the very last, and, according to the regulations, it was supposed to be relegated, but an exception was made for the team, remembering the wartime losses.
 In addition, these events were accompanied by coaching fever: from 1946 to 1951, the club changed ten coaches.